 - Improperly secured hazardous waste.

-Most wrecks happen due to some degree of negligence on the part of a truck driver, trucking company, owner of the rig, truck parts manufacturer or other individuals or corporations.
+Most wrecks happen due to the negligence of the truck driver, trucking company, owner of the rig, truck parts manufacturer or other individuals or corporations.
 Sometimes fault may be assigned to multiple parties.
-An experienced Oklahoma truck accident attorney can advise you if there are multiple parties to sue, which is important because it may increase your odds of getting fully compensated for your injuries.
+An experienced truck accident attorney can advise you if there are multiple parties to sue, which is important because it may increase your odds of getting fully compensated for your injuries.

-Injured in an Oklahoma Truck Accident?
+Injured in a Truck Accident?
 You’ve Reached the Right Firm

-The Rode Law Firm has more than 50 years combined experience in handling truck accident injury claims in Oklahoma.
+The Rode Law Firm has handled truck accident injury claims for more than 30 years.
 It’s easy to get us started on your case.
 Just answer a few questions by phone and complete a small amount of paperwork.
 We’ll promptly begin investigating your claim.
-There is no fee unless we win your case.
+There is no fee unless we successfully recovery for you in your case.